-Ensuring that information collected from monitoring activity is reflected upon and utilized to continually improve the ongoing program Implementing internal M&E and ICT capacity building that targeting PMU member to promote a culture of learning and knowledge management internally Support Team Leader in coordinating and communicating with national platform on climate change adaptation Assist PO in developing KM platform at city level Generating lessons learned from village and city level and prepare the relevant documentation, knowledge products and visibility materials based on those lessons learned Provide input for Project Team Leader and Project Officer based on findings from the lessons learned Finance /Admin Manager Responsible for financial and administration management for the overall program implementation, including leading the financial assessment process for selecting the suitable financial institutions at city level for pilot financial scheme activities Project Officer (PO) The spearhead of program implementation at National, Province and City Level.
-Among the specific responsibilities are: • Implementing daily activities of the program at city, province and national level, with greater emphasize on city and province level • Assist Project Team Leader in ensuring program disbursement is being done effectively and in accordance with the schedule • Assist Project Team Leader in developing regular progress report • Ensure horizontal and vertical coordination of program stakeholders • Coordinate with M&E and Learning Officer and Finance/Admin Officer in activities implementation • Assist Project Team Leader in developing pilot project criteria Finance /Admin Officer Assist finance/admin manager in dealing with financial and administration related issue at city and village level implementation, including coordinating with the selected financial institutions for the pilot financing scheme and monitoring their
+Ensuring that information collected from monitoring activity is reflected upon and utilized to continually improve the ongoing program Implementing internal M&amp;E and ICT capacity building that targeting PMU member to promote a culture of learning and knowledge management internally Support Team Leader in coordinating and communicating with national platform on climate change adaptation Assist PO in developing KM platform at city level Generating lessons learned from village and city level and prepare the relevant documentation, knowledge products and visibility materials based on those lessons learned Provide input for Project Team Leader and Project Officer based on findings from the lessons learned Finance /Admin Manager Responsible for financial and administration management for the overall program implementation, including leading the financial assessment process for selecting the suitable financial institutions at city level for pilot financial scheme activities Project Officer (PO) The spearhead of program implementation at National, Province and City Level.
+Among the specific responsibilities are: Implementing daily activities of the program at city, province and national level, with greater emphasize on city and province level Assist Project Team Leader in ensuring program disbursement is being done effectively and in accordance with the schedule Assist Project Team Leader in developing regular progress report Ensure horizontal and vertical coordination of program stakeholders Coordinate with M&E and Learning Officer and Finance/Admin Officer in activities implementation Assist Project Team Leader in developing pilot project criteria Finance /Admin Officer Assist finance/admin manager in dealing with financial and administration related issue at city and village level implementation, including coordinating with the selected financial institutions for the pilot financing scheme and monitoring their

-porformanco

-Villaga Engilitator performance The apparhand of program implementation
+performance

 Village Facilitator The spearhead of program implementation

 at village level.
 Among the specific

 responsibilities are:

-Coordinating with Project Officer and Willers Officials on progress.
+Coordinating with Project Officer and

 Village Officials on program

 implementation

-Lead the implementation of program activities designated at village level.
+Lead the implementation of program

-activities designated at village level • Lead the formation process of village
+activities designated at village level

+Lead the formation process of village

 working group

 Facilitate training and workshops at

 village level

-City Financial Providing input for pilot project selection Peoplits not being formed appointed by for the
+011 51 Providing input for pilot project selection

-City Financial Institutions Despite not being formed specifically for the program, but this institution will have a clear
+City Financial Despite not being formed specifically for the

-institutions coordination line to PMU and Kemitraan
+Institutions program, but this institution will have a clear coordination line to PMU and Kemitraan

 due to the fact that they will play as one of

 the major actor in the pilot financing

 scheme.
 Among the responsibilities are:

 Ensuring that the finance part of the pilot

 financing scheme is being carried out in

 line with Kemitraan and AF Finance

 Policy

 Coordinate and regularly report to

 Kemitraan and PMU on their work

 progress

 Coordinate with City PO and relevant City

 Government Officials

 Together with PC and Finance/admin

 manager create selection criteria for

 potential pilot implementer

 Together with PC and PO will create

-sustainability strategy for the financing
+sustainability strategy for the financing scheme

-scheme
+Scheme